JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

       K8S_SERVICE_IP=10.3.0.1 - The VIP (Virtual IP) address of the Kubernetes API Service.
       DNS_SERVICE_IP=10.3.0.10 - The VIP (Virtual IP) address of the cluster DNS service.

-Step B1 Verify etcd Service status on CoreOS VMs
+Step B1 Verify etcd Service status on CoreOS VMs & Troubleshooting when restart failing upon VM reboot

 Kubernetes uses etcd service, which is a distributed key-value database, to store all kinds of configurations and status information.
 When the 4 CoreOS VMs were created in Step A7, etcd service (etcd v3) has been set up as 1 VM running etcd server and 3 VMs as etcd proxy/client.